-All workshops and courses are available in Dutch and English.
+All workshops and courses are available in English and Dutch.

-- The Lost Plot – a day-long workshop for advanced writers.
+- Aristotle’s Cat – a three-hour workshop.
 You have been working on your project for months, years even.
 Your characters shine and sparkle.
 Your voice is strong.
-Your writing is tweaked and polished to a brilliance.
+Your writing is tweaked and polished to brilliance.
 Yet, when you read through your project, you feel something’s amiss.
 And then fear creeps up your spine when you realize what’s wrong: you lost your plot!

-From the gentlest picture book to edgiest young adult novel, every story needs a plot.
+From the gentlest picture book to the edgiest young adult novel, every story needs a plot.
 A strong plot is the foundation of your story and, like a building without a sturdy base, your story will rattle and shake at the first wind that blows through if it’s not solid.
-In this hands-on workshop, we will explore plot.
-Your plot!
-Through reading and writing exercises, we will find out what plot is all about and how to fix a story when its plot’s gone AWOL.
+In this hands-on workshop, we will explore plot and all of its facets through two different plot structure theories.
+Reading and writing exercises will guide us in our endeavors to find out what plot is all about.

-“Mina Witteman’s plot workshop was outstanding and so many writers will benefit from it.” – Zainab Kahn
+“Mina Witteman’s plot workshop was outstanding and so many writers will benefit from it.” – Zainab Khan

-- IllustWriter – a four-hour workshop for illustrators (and writers who would like to hone their picture book writing craft).
+- IllustWriter – a three-hour workshop for illustrators (and writers who would like to hone their picture book writing craft).
 You are a fine artist, and your illustrations are just what children and publishers like, but building those into a picture book – that’s a different story.
 And still, deep down, you’d love to do a book all by yourself.
-This four-hour workshop explores the different age groups, characters, tension, worldview and, of course, storyline, story structure and plot.
-With co-teacher Sieneke de Rooij.
+This three-hour workshop explores the different age groups, characters, tension, worldview and, of course, storyline, story structure and plot.

 - The Hero’s Journey – a two-hour workshop (or longer) for middle graders and teenagers.
 Guided by twelve of the main steps in The Hero’s Journey, attendees will explore the structure of stories.
 After a fun and enlightening expedition past these steps, attendees will embark on their own journey and, spurred on by writing exercises, they will write their own story.